 Every three years New Zealand holds a general election.
 This is when you choose the people and political parties who will make the decisions about the way New Zealand is run.

 In New Zealand, we use a voting system called MMP.
 In a general election, you have two votes.
 The first vote is the party vote, where you vote for the political party that you most want to see in Parliament.
-A political party with a lot of votes will have more Members of Parliament.
-The political party or parties with the most votes become the Government.
+This is called the party vote and largely decides the total number of seats each political party gets in Parliament.

 With your second vote you can choose the person you most want to be your local Member of Parliament.
 They will represent your electorate, which is the geographical region you are enrolled in.
 The person who gets the most votes in your electorate will be your local Member of Parliament.